-Hyperpigmentation, a discoloration of the skin, is often caused by inflammation, hormonal change or heredity.
-Inflammation leading to hyperpigmentation can come from prolonged sun exposure, tanning beds, acne, through the use of lasers or other injuries to the skin.
-Hormonally-induced hyperpigmentation appears most often during pregnancy but can occur with any fluctuation in hormones, such as puberty, the use of birth control pills and menopause.
+Hyperpigmentation, a discoloration of the skin, is often caused by inflammation, hormonal change, or heredity.
+Inflammation leading to hyperpigmentation can come from prolonged sun exposure, tanning beds, acne, use of lasers, or other injuries to the skin.
+Hormonally-induced hyperpigmentation appears most often during pregnancy but can occur with any fluctuation in hormones, such as puberty; the use of birth control pills; and menopause.

-A good lightener and sun block is key to reducing hyper-pigmentation.
-The Rhonda Allison Natural Mega Brightening Serum, a potent lightening serum, will reduce surface pigmentation and inhibit the production of melanin.
-Sun is a major antagonist against hyper pigmentation, in order to maintain and prevent further pigment issues, daily use of an SPF29+ is essential.
-Sunlight does not only affect pigmentation during the hot summer months, the winter UV rays can be just as damaging, which is why a daily SPF30 is important year round.
+Sun exposure is a major catalyst of hyperpigmentation.
+In order to maintain and prevent further pigment issues, daily use of an SPF29+ is essential.
+Sunlight does not only affect pigmentation during the hot summer months.
+The winter UV rays can be just as damaging, which is why a daily SPF30 is important year round.